dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/install-and-test-the-webapp.md

     cd /

-    # Only delete/replace etc/cas/services if services management webapp is
+    # Only delete/replace etc/cas/services if management webapp is
     # not already installed
     if [ ! -d /opt/tomcat/latest/webapps/cas-management ]
     then